K4rthik14/K4rthik14/README.md

 ### 🧠 About Me

 I'm a passionate learner and builder focused on Artificial Intelligence, Python, and building tools that make a difference.
-I believe in learning by doing — turning ideas into working code and solving real problems.
+I believe in learning by doing — turning ideas into working code and solving real problems

-I aim to break into the world of cutting-edge AI, contribute to open source, and eventually build a SaaS business that empowers others — all while working toward my goal of studying at MIT.

 ---